balderdashy/sails-docs/anatomy/myApp/assets/_templates/_templates.md

 For example, here are a few things you could do:

 - Import templates from other directories
-- Use a different template engine (handlebars, jade, dust, etc)
+- Use a different template engine (handlebars, pug, dust, etc)
 - Internationalize your client-side templates using a server-side stringfile before they're served.